John H. Chu

 Willis joined BU in 1998 and became Deputy General Counsel in 2005.
 Prior to joining BU, he worked at Molten Metal Technology, Inc., a MIT spin-off technology company and the US EPA.
 Willis has served on many civic and community boards, and is a graduate of Emory University and Boston College Law School.
 He also is a proud father of three active boys.

 Sherman is a serial entrepreneur.
 He started his first business in Narragansett, Rhode Island at the age of 19 and based on that experience he has built a career that spans over 32 years, working in the hospitality and food service industry.
-He has successfully developed, set up and operated many enterprises, including restaurants, food productions and hydroponic farms.
+He has successfully developed, set up and operated many enterprises, including restaurants, food productions and hydroponic farms and digital media.
+His works were featured in many publications.

 At present, Sherman is the founder and CEO of American Aquifer Holdings Company, working on the development of healthy (ready to drink) beverages.
 He is also a private consultant for start-up clients and established businesses.
 Sherman is married to Helen Zhao.